Villavu/Simba/Doc/sphinx/scriptref/color.rst

     function FindColorTolerance(var x, y: Integer; col, x1, y1, x2, y2, tol: Integer): Boolean;

-FindColorTolerance returns true if a colour within the given tolerance range *tol* of the given colour *col* is found in the box defined by *x1*, *y1*, *x2*, *y2*.
+FindColorTolerance returns true if a color within the given tolerance range *tol* of the given color *col* is found in the box defined by *x1*, *y1*, *x2*, *y2*.
 Only the first point is returned in *x* and *y*.
-Whether or not a colour is within the tolerance range is determined by the :ref:`scriptref-CTS` mode.
+Whether or not a color is within the tolerance range is determined by the :ref:`scriptref-CTS` mode.
 It searches from the top left to the bottom right and will stop after matching a point.